Faculty & Staff

 Environmental Anthropology, Political Ecology, Agroforestry, Biocultural Diversity Conservation, Material Culture, Social and Critical Theory, Mexico, Caribbean, Fiji

-My research in general focuses the ways that people engage, perceive, and create meanings and knowledge about the environment and how that engagement is influenced by wider networks of power relations.
-Based on extensive field research in Quintana Roo, Mexico, I have studied the conflicts over the management of forest resources on a Biosphere Reserve between the Maasewal Maya, local NGO’s, and the State.
-A manuscript detailing this research titled “The Fate of the Maya Forest: Caste War, Land Grabs, Post-Development Conservation” is under contract with University of Arizona Press.
+His research in general focuses the ways that people engage, perceive, and create meanings and knowledge about the environment and how that engagement is influenced by wider networks of power relations.
+Based on extensive field research in Quintana Roo, Mexico, he has studied the conflicts over the management of forest resources on a Biosphere Reserve between the Maasewal Maya, local NGOs, and the state.
+A manuscript detailing this research titled “The Moral Ecology of the Forest: Nature Industry Against Mayan Post-Conservation” is under contract with University of Arizona Press.

 He has also conducted research on community management of forests and the transformations of forest landscape in Puerto Rico.
 The book La Transformación del Paisaje Puertorriqueño y la Disciplina del Cuerpo Civil de Conservación 1933-1942 (The Transformation of Puerto Rican Landscape and the Discipline of the Civilian Conservation Corps 1933-1942), co-authored with Manuel Valdés-Pizzini and Michael González Cruz) has been published by the University of Puerto Rico (2011).